jabali2004/ngx-strapi-auth/README.md

 ## Installation / Integration

+> NgxStrapiAuth uses Nebular, NgBootstrap for components and styling, and NgxTranslate for implementing multilingualism.

 ### Requirements

-> NgxStrapiAuth uses Nebular, NgBootstrap for components and styling, and NgxTranslate for implementing multilingualism.
+> The use of NodeJS v14 is highly recommended.

+Minimum requirements:

+* NodeJS v14
+* Angular 11.1.1
+* Strapi 3.4.0

 ### Install and set up NgxTranslate